eggerdo/aim_modules/SpyTankModule/README.md

 # SpyTankModule

-This is an android AIM Module (to be used in the Dodedodo framework, see www.dodedodo.com) which controls an I-Spy Tank.
+This is an android AIM Module (to be used in the Dodedodo framework, see www.dodedodo.com) which controls an iSpy Tank.
 It can be used stand-alone or in combination with other AIM modules.

 It provides two ports: